 More recently, on September 7, 2016, the Indiana Supreme Court issued an Order adopting a new rule that encourages courts to allow more individuals out on their own recognizance in order to: (1) reduce pretrial detention expenses for local jails and enable many arrestees to return to their jobs and provide support for their families; (2) eliminate the unfair and often protracted incarceration of poor people who do not have the resources to purchase a bail bond or pay a bail deposit; (3) enhance the reliability of guilty pleas; and (4) realize the benefits of reduced recidivism and enhanced public safety that flow from the use of evidence-based risk assessment tools for pretrial release decisions.
 As the Order will likely have significant impact on pretrial release practices, a few counties have been selected to serve as pilot projects and prosecutors have made their opinions known about these projects.

 If you have an outstanding criminal matter, contact the attorneys at Keffer Hirschauer LLP today.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.